sidharrth2002/LaBo/report/main.typ

 // In few-shot scenarios, we make interesting observations about the fluctuations.
 In ultra-low-shot scenarios and high-shot scenarios (including under full supervision as seen in #ref(<indiv-model>)), the Mixture-of-Experts outperforms it's simpler counterparts.
 For the low-shot case, this could be attributed to the inherent randomness of the routing; since both experts perform similarly, this improvement could only be attributed to randomness.
 In the higher-shot scenario, we hypothesise that the improvement could be due to having sufficient supervision to learn a richer gate parameterisation.
 Nevertheless, in few-shot scenarios, the gating mechanism doesn't prove to be as effective as it is under full supervision for this reason.

-== Expanding to NIH X-Rays

-Linear Probe:

-Val Accuracy: 89.883, Val std: 0.000
+// Val Accuracy: 89.883, Val std: 0.000
-/home/sn666/.conda/envs/labo/lib/python3.9/site-packages/sklearn/metrics/_classification.py:1565: UndefinedMetricWarning: F-score is ill-defined and being set to 0.0 in labels with no true nor predicted samples.
+// /home/sn666/.conda/envs/labo/lib/python3.9/site-packages/sklearn/metrics/_classification.py:1565: UndefinedMetricWarning: F-score is ill-defined and being set to 0.0 in labels with no true nor predicted samples.
 Use `zero_division` parameter to control this behavior.
-  _warn_prf(average, modifier, f"{metric.capitalize()} is", len(result))
+//   _warn_prf(average, modifier, f"{metric.capitalize()} is", len(result))
-Test Accuracy = 88.101, Macro F1 = 0.092
+// Test Accuracy = 88.101, Macro F1 = 0.092

 // #figure(
 //   caption: [Individual Model Results],